NickMyers217/es6_threejs_stuff/README.md

  - Get support for multiple modules (not sure if I want to use es6 or node modules yet)
  - Find a way to trigger the bundling and transpiling upon file save, so that we can leverage BEEFY's live refresh for some real time coding fun (imagine creating a 3d scene in real time without really ever compiling or building anything)
+ - Stats.js for fps
+ - dat.GUI for real time control of state

 ----
 Licensed with WTFPL